imh/imh.github.io/_posts/2022-11-12-canonical_flow_ode.md

 Maybe some nice toy models would be

-- A multivariate standard normal.
+- A multivariate gaussian.

-- Two degenerate gaussians parallel with each other

-- The uniform distribution on a spherical shell
+- The uniform distribution on a ellipsoidal shell

-- N degenerate gaussians perpendicular to each other (in dimension N).

-- points around the shell of a sphere
+- points around the shell of an ellipsoid

+- - Two degenerate gaussians parallel with each other

+- Two degenerate gaussians that intersect

+## Limits

+to-do: limits for those toy models

+# Extensions

 Other interesting things to look at would be how this generalizes to non-gaussian noise.
-Are there useful analogies in the whole exponential family? $\nabla ln p$ is relatively straightforward for them.
+Are there useful analogies in the whole exponential family?
+Maybe following Karras's idea of using the marginals as first class citizens could extend to exponential family marginals?  $\nabla ln p$ is relatively straightforward for them.
 What's the diffusion process to make an ODE out of?
-If Dirichlet has a useful one analog, then this could noise and denoise categories in a way that handles branching through bifurcations rather than autoregressive sampling like typical language models.
+If Dirichlet has a useful  analog, then this could noise and denoise categories in a way that handles branching through bifurcations rather than autoregressive sampling like typical language models.